TStesco/docker-jmodelica-env/README.md

 ```sh
 python -c "import mpcpy, pymodelica, pyfmi, pyjmi"
 ```
-This should return no import errors.
+This should return no import errors, and you're all set up to start developing!

+If you want to add volumes for your source code add them in the Makefile and they will be available in new containers started with it.
+To run your code use the bash session or use jupyterlab (notebooks or built-in editor).

 ## Notes on Docker